-Elena Gerebizza is energy and climate campaigner for Re:Common, a non-profit, public campaign membership-based organization based in Rome, Italy.
-Her most recent focus includes new European financial mechanisms to relaunch
+Energy and climate campaigner for Re:Common, a non-profit, public campaign membership-based organization based in Rome, Italy.

 Elena Gerebizza: My name is Elena Gerebizza.
 I work for an Italian organization called Re:Common.
 I’m a researcher and campaigner.